BjornL1/to_the_list_gd2/README.md

 ![header](docs/readme_images/features/logout.png)

 - Django allauth was installed and used to create the Sign up, Log in and Log out functionality.
-- Success messages inform the user if they have logged in/ logged out successfully.

 ### Browse Recipes